Welcome to Cambridge Living Streets

 Promoting everyday walking

 The Cambridge Living Streets Group campaigns for safer and better streets across the city and for more investment in pedestrian infrastructure.
-We want well-maintained pavements and crossings, wider pavements where needed, benches and shade.
+We want well-maintained pavements and crossings, wider pavements where needed, benches, adequate lighting and shade.
 Our pavements are for walking not for pavement parking and clutter.

 Walk with Us